Tips & Tricks

 Identifying and Sealing Common Snake Entry Points

-Snakes can fit through very small openings.
-So, it’s important to find and block any cracks or holes around your house.
-Look for gaps under doors, around windows, and vents.
+Snakes can fit through very small openings, so it’s important to find and block any cracks or holes around your house.
+Look for gaps under doors, around windows, and near vents.
 Use steel wool or caulk to block these spots, as snakes can’t chew through these materials.

 Yard Maintenance to Deter Snakes

-Keeping your yard in good shape is also key to keeping snakes away.
-Make sure your grass is short, remove any clutter, and trim bushes and trees that are close to your house.
-Snakes like tall grass and messy areas, so a clean yard can keep them away.
+Keep your yard in good shape to keep snakes away.
+Mow grass regularly, remove clutter, and trim bushes and trees close to your house.
+Snakes like tall grass and messy areas, so a clean yard naturally deters them.

 Commercial Snake Repellents: What Works and What Doesn’t

-There are many commercial snake repellents out there, like granules, sprays, and electronic devices.
-But, how well they work can vary.
-Look for repellents with naphthalene or sulfur in them, as these are known to repel snakes.
+There are many commercial snake repellents available, including granules, sprays, and electronic devices.
+Look for repellents with naphthalene or sulfur, as these are known to repel snakes effectively.
 Always read and follow the instructions carefully.

-- Electronic devices: Effectiveness varies; some users report success, while others do not.
+• Electronic devices: Effectiveness varies — some users report success, others do not.

 FAQ